Prudential Insurance Company of America

 What public court records show

-Public federal court records list Prudential Insurance Company of America as an employer in 41 employment matters between 1960 and 2025.
+Public federal court records list Prudential Insurance Company of America as an employer in 34 distinct federal employment cases between 1960 and 2024.

-Of the 18 matters with a recorded outcome, the most common were: 11 ended in a ruling for the employer, 3 were dismissed, 2 ended in a ruling for the worker, and 1 settled.
+Of the 15 trusted published opinions analyzed, the most common outcomes were: 9 ended in a ruling for the employer, 3 ended in a ruling for the worker, 1 settled, and 1 were dismissed.

-The most common claims on record were Breach Of Contract, Discrimination, and Wrongful Termination.
+The most common claims on record were Breach Of Contract, Failure To Accommodate, and Wrongful Termination.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.